ianmcvann/FurfskyRemastered/README.md

 ## Installation
 1. Download FurfSky 1.21.5.
 (And install the required mods - Firmament and Optifine)
-1. Download this repo.
-The repo zip is the pack.
+1. Download this repo (Click the green "Code" button and press "Download Zip").
+Extract the file.
+Make sure there's only one level of folders.
-2. Place both packs in your `resourcepacks` folder.
+2. Place both packs (FurfSky and the folder) in your `resourcepacks` folder.
 3. Open Minecraft and go to `Options > Resource Packs`.
 4. Select both packs and click `Done`. **ENSURE THAT FURFSKY 1.21.5 IS BELOW THIS PACK!**
 5. Enjoy!